Wendy: Every Witch Way: Development

+Reception and legacy

-Reception and legacyWendy: Every Witch Way received generally positive reviews from video game critics, with a score of 82% on the rating aggregator GameRankings.
-Critics praised the game for its originality, with IGN's Craig Harris calling it "an extremely original action title."
+Wendy: Every Witch Way received generally positive reviews from video game critics, with a score of 82% on the rating aggregator GameRankings.
+Critics praised the game for its originality, with IGN's Craig Harris calling it "an extremely original action title".
 The graphics were also well received.
 Michael Lafferty from GameZone described it to be "lush and colorful".
 GameZilla's Mike Messersmith noted the animation in the game to be "top-notch" for a Game Boy Color title.
-Reception to its sound design garnered a mixed response.
+Its sound design garnered a mixed response.
 Mike Messersmith spoke positive about its sound effects and music, while Michael Lafferty was less positive, calling the audio "limited".
 Criticism was given to the game about its short length.
 A writer for Jeuxvideo.com remarked that the levels were few and short.

-In an interview with Pocket Gamer about their game Mighty Flip Champs, WayForward's Matt Bozen said they took some inspiration from Wendy: Every Witch Way for their new title.
-Mark Bozen added that they wanted to make a game that was a spiritual successor to Every Witch Way in terms of concept.
+In an interview with Pocket Gamer about their game Mighty Flip Champs, WayForward's Matt Bozon said they took some inspiration from Wendy: Every Witch Way for their new title.
+Mark Bozon added that they wanted to make a game that was a spiritual successor to Every Witch Way in terms of concept.